juergenfurrer/newt-typo3-ext/Documentation/Configuration/ExtensionConfiguration/Index.rst

 ====================  ==========  ==================================================================  =============
 Property:             Data type:  Description:                                                        Default:
 ====================  ==========  ==================================================================  =============
-debugLog              boolean     If set, all req/res to the API will be logged                       FALSE
+debugLog              boolean     If set, all req/res to the API will be logged                       false
 ====================  ==========  ==================================================================  =============